-In anthropological point of view A place is never neutral.
+In the anthropological point of view, a place is never neutral.
 Each place has its own history, politics and life stories.
-Gupta & Ferguson (1997) were among the first to use the term “placemaking”, claiming that the concept of place is not trivial.
+Gupta & Ferguson (1997) were among the first to use the term “placemaking,” claiming that the concept of place is not trivial.
 Movement between places means movement between physical locations but also between social locations of belonging, identity and beliefs.
 Transition can also be to a non-place – a place unknown, such as a country that exists as an intangible concept with a local significance.
-For the ZBI, placemaking, the meaning each place receives, and the transitions between places construct the journey so that it becomes part of the immigrant’s identity.
+For the ZBI, the journey becomes part of the immigrant’s identity.
 The many years of movement, instability, and feeling of transience demand that the immigrants adjust to frequent changes, even as they create the reality of their lives vis-à-vis the new lifestyles they encounter.

 The life of the ZBI community changes the moment they begin considering immigrating to Israel.
-When they arrive in the transit camp, and as the days of waiting turn into years, the neighborhoods that they occupy receive a renewed meaning.
-The temporariness of the absorption center characterizes their lifestyle, and it, too, creates a different meaning of place when the immigrants arrive, as does the permanent dwelling.
-Movement (including the move from Christianity to Judaism, which is beyond the scope of this article), temporariness, and waiting are combined to create an ongoing situation of living “betwixt and between”.
-They create a life of permanent liminality, blur the boundaries of place, all the while creating new meanings that are mostly affected by the process of immigration.(Autor, 2019)
+As the days of waiting in the transit camp turn into years, the neighborhoods they occupy receive a renewed meaning.
+The temporariness of the absorption center characterizes their lifestyle and creates a different meaning of place, as does the permanent dwelling.
+Movement, temporariness, and waiting create an ongoing situation of living “betwixt and between”.
+They create a life of permanent liminality while creating new meanings affected by the process of immigration (Autor, 2019).

 Life on the move is characterized by transitions, waiting for the next stage in a journey, in an extreme state of constant liminality.
-Many immigrants in this situation experience tension and dialogue between their religious, cultural, and national identities.
-Considering the life situation of migrants and refugees, it is scarcely a coincidence that several recent studies discuss the context of migration (Bendixsen, Hylland- Erikson, 2019; Gray, 2011; Mountz, 2011; Griffiths et al 2013).
-A long-term ethnology of the ZBI revealed that the waiting period in the transit camps created four main states of existence: temporariness, hope, fear and dependency (Author 2011).
-These states were shaped throughout the years of waiting, affecting the Olim’s everyday life and generating new behaviors, perceptions and positions.
-Later, they also affected the absorption processes.
-This feeling of liminality is maintained and even intensified in the absorption centers.
+Many immigrants experience tension between their religious, cultural, and national identities; several recent studies discuss the context of migration (Bendixsen, Hylland- Erikson, 2019; Gray, 2011; Mountz, 2011; Griffiths et al 2013).
+A long-term ethnology of the ZBI revealed that the waiting period in the transit camps created four main states of existence: temporariness, hope, fear and dependency (Author 2011), affecting the Olim’s everyday life and generating new behaviors, perceptions and positions.
+Later, in the absorption centers, this feeling of liminality is maintained and even intensified.

-The Olim know their stay there is limited in time; their social environment keeps changing, with veterans leaving and others replacing them.
+The Olim know their stay is limited; their social environment keeps changing, with veterans leaving and others replacing them.
 Children and teenagers who go through this journey develop a variety of ways to interpret their reality, which shape their identity and sense of belonging.

 Methodology